matchyOrg/matchy/README.md

 This [simplified mockup](https://www.figma.com/file/ClWUVCuVzjNAG4Gat5TO10/matchy-V2-(Read-Only)?node-id=9%3A1033) gives you an idea of where we're trying to get.

 Check out the `CONTRIBUTING.md` file if you want contribute.
 It's an in depth explaination of our tech stack and our dependencies.
-Also feel free to open an issue to tell us about bugs or suggestions.
+Also feel free to open an issue to tell us about bugs or your suggestions.